 - He is killed between two thieves (blood on both sides, and over the top)

-- And as He is dying upon the cross of cedar, with His blood being shed for us, He
+- And as He is dying upon the torture stake, with His blood being shed for us, He

 - When He has drunk from it He pronounces the immortal statement of our

 redemption and restoration to fellowship with the Father through His complete act